The Sons of Sultan Bey

 The Sultan gave judgement.
 He said, “Those who love gold shall live with gold.”
 He commanded that his sons Ali and Hassan should be put as clerks in the treasury, and that they should spend their days counting gold.

-Then the Sultan announced that his youngest son Zakaria would be the next to take his place on the throne, for he said, “Gold is but gold, and any man can have it, but my son Zakaria has found for himself a true love and so he has shown himself to be the finest of men.”
+Then the Sultan announced that his youngest son Zakaria would be the next to take his place on the throne, for he said, “Gold is but gold and any man can have it, but my son Zakaria has found for himself a true love and so has shown himself to be the finest of men.”

 end